Jefferson County, Colorado: Government and infrastructure

+Government

+The Board of County Commissioners operates as the governing body of the county.
+Established in 1861, the board consists of three commissioners who are elected at-large to four-year terms.
+The board sets policies that guide county programs and operations which serves residents and businesses.
+There are several elected officials that oversee a department or aspect of county operations.

+Jefferson County lies within the 1st Judicial District which is represented by District Attorney Alexis King.

 Sheriff's office

+The Jefferson County Sheriff is an oldest elective office in Jefferson County (along with Clerk and Recorder, Assessor and Treasurer) and among the first popularly elected offices in Colorado, established in 1859 with the first Sheriff, Walter Pollard, elected on January 2, 1860.
+Its office holders over the course of over 150 years have included some of the most noted law enforcement officers in Colorado history.

 The Jefferson County Sheriff's Office responded to the 1999 Columbine High School massacre, and investigated it together with the F.B.I.
 The Sheriff's Office received backlash after it was revealed the agency had the perpetrators Eric Harris and Dylan Klebold in and out of custody prior to the shooting.
 After the shooting Sue Klebold sued the Sheriff's office for failing to prevent their son from carrying out the Columbine High shootings.
 According to a "notice of intent to sue" filed by Susan and Thomas Klebold, county officials were "reckless, willful and wanton" in the way they handled a 1998 police report about Eric Harris' Internet ravings.

 This lawsuit was dismissed along with several others pertaining to the shooting.

+The current county sheriff is Regina "Reggie" Marinelli.
+She was elected in 2022 and became the first woman to do so in county history and became the first Democrat to hold the office in nearly a century.
+She previously worked in the county Sheriff's Office for over 30 years.

 Politics

-Jefferson County was a Republican stronghold for most of the 20th century.
+In federal elections, Jefferson County was a Republican stronghold for most of the 20th century, voting Republican in all but one presidential election between 1940 and 2004.
 However, it has voted Democratic in every presidential election since 2008, consistent with the general trend in the Denver metropolitan area.
-In 2020, Joe Biden won the largest percentage for a Democratic presidential candidate since 1916.
+In 2024, Kamala Harris won the largest percentage for a Democratic presidential candidate since 1916.

+In local politics, the county historically leaned Republican.
+The county commission and most countywide positions were often held by Republicans.
+Since the late 2010s, Democrats have controlled the county commission and represented most countywide offices.